kaushik0701/Spotify-Clone/README.md

-To create a batch job reference project directory and code in the Quarkus framework, follow these steps:
+To create a model class for the `COPS_APPLICATION_STATUS_SG` table in the Quarkus framework, follow these steps:

-### 1. Set Up the Project Directory
+### 1. Choose a Package Name

-First, ensure that your Quarkus project is set up correctly.
-You can create a new Quarkus project using the Quarkus CLI or Maven.
+For organizing your code, you can use the following package structure:

+- `com.sc.faas.entity` for the entity classes.

-### 2. Create the Project Structure
+### 2. Create the Model Class

-Organize your project directory to include necessary packages and files.
-Here's a reference structure:
+Create a Java class representing the table in the package `com.sc.faas.entity`.

+#### Directory Structure

 ```
 quarkus-batch-job/